PaceCodes/GithubHax/README.md

 # GitHub HAX (js)

-First you do it go learn JavaScript or coding you suck!.
+Before you do it go learn JavaScript or coding!.

 **Most Important thing, GO LEARN CODING.**